Skip to main content

 Your Voice Matters

-Last week, OSCPA members spent time in Washington, D.C. discussing this bill and others with U.S. Congress members representing Oklahoma.
+In May, OSCPA members spent time in Washington, D.C. discussing this bill and others with U.S. Congress members representing Oklahoma.